 The Royal Parks has welcomed the conviction of a dog owner who allowed his dog to chase deer in Richmond Park.

-The owner, who was convicted at Lavender Hill Magistrate's Court on 30 May 2012, had allowed his dog to chase deer on 15 April at Barn Wood and when police arrived on the scene, tried to disassociate himself from his dog.
+The owner, who was convicted at Lavender Hill Magistrate's Court, had allowed his dog to chase deer at Barn Wood and when police arrived on the scene, tried to disassociate himself from his dog.
 He received a six month conditional discharge.

 Richmond Park is a historic deer park and a National Nature Reserve home to 630 Red and Fallow Year.
 Dogs chasing deer causes great distress and often leads to physical attacks on the deer.